KMSD-Tech/TrayIconUnhide-4.8/README.md

 C:\ProgramData\Scripts\TrayIconUnhide.exe --runonce
 ```

-Run in this mode, it will unhide the icons once and then immediately close - this is useful if you don't want the program to run continously
+Run in this mode, it will unhide the icons once and then immediately close - this is useful if you don't want the program to run continuously

 ## Conclusion